tscizzle/graphpy/README.rst

 Installation
 ------------

-Run the command ``pip install graph`` in your terminal.
+Run the command ``pip install pygraph`` in your terminal.

-To test your installation, start a Python interpreter with the ``python`` command and make sure you can run ``import graph`` in it without getting an error.
+To test your installation, start a Python interpreter with the ``python`` command and make sure you can run ``import pygraph`` in it without getting an error.

 Contribute
 ----------

-Find the code at: https://github.com/tscizzle/graph
+Find the code at: https://github.com/tscizzle/pygraph

 Support
 -------